kevinkowalew/sgit/README.md

 # sgit
 ## Intent
-- When working on `git` repos across multiple machines it can become hard to keep track things.
+- When working on `git` repos across multiple machines it can become hard to keep track of things.
 - `sgit` aims to alleviate this issue, giving you visibility into the state of local `git` repositories against their remote counterparts.

 ## Opinions
 - `sgit` clones all repos to a specified `CODE_HOME_DIR` environment variable.
-- As shown below, repos are organized in subdirectories by their respective language
+- As shown below, repos are organized in subdirectories by their respective languages
 ```
 └── <CODE_HOME_DIR>/
     ├── go/